Promptpay

 General information

-To process a purchase through Payment Page by using the Promptpay method, the merchant web service needs to send a request with all the required parameters and signature to the ecommpay URL and receive a callback with the payment result from the payment platform.
-The Promptpay method can also be set as preselected payment method when Payment Page opens.
-For more information about preselecting payment methods, see the Preselecting payment methods section.
-The full sequence and special aspects of the purchase processing are provided below.
+To process a purchase through Payment Page by using the Promptpay method, the merchant's web service is required to send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+The full sequence and special aspects of purchase processing are provided below.

 Figure: Purchase processing by using Payment Page: Step-by-step description